 Nowadays everywhere we are looking for innovations, the food and beverage industry is not an exception.
 We are trying new conception mixtures and flavorings to diversify the existing ration of drinks and food.
 Alcohol industry also tries new possible varieties of flavors to increase the customer base.
 As we know women are not the target market when it comes to pure alcoholic drinks, so manufacturers are searching for the ideas how could they improve the taste of traditional alcoholic beverages and make it taste better.
-Below you can find few options:
+Below you can find few options for flavoring alcohol:

 There are many different ways you could upgrade a pure alcoholic beverage using fruit flavours.
 For the start – if you do not have any idea what kind of fruit flavour you could add, we will give you some hints.